hphelion/documentation/network.getting.started.md

 Customizing a network enables you to create and manage the networks your virtual servers connect to.

-HP Helion Public Cloud Networking expands networking capabilities, allowing you to perform many tasks, including:
+The Networking service expands networking capabilities, allowing you to perform many tasks, including:

 - Viewing network and router details
 - Creating and deleting a network